SincereWhite/Java-Collections-Assignment/README.md

 ## Output

-The program processes the words and displays the results back to the user.
+The program sorts the words and displays the results, including the longest and shortest words entered.